Prag8855/aab/frontend/content/guides/moving-out.md

 {% include '_blocks/leaseNoticePeriodCalculator.html' %}

 Usually, you must end your lease **3 months in advance**.
-Some leases have a shorter [notice period](/glossary/Kündigungsfrist), but 3 months is the maximum.[^29]
+Some leases have a shorter [notice period](/glossary/Kündigungsfrist), but 3 months is the maximum.[^29] You must pay rent until the end of your notice period.

-The notice period starts when your landlord receives your [cancellation letter](/glossary/Kündigungsschreiben).
+Your notice period starts when your landlord receives your [cancellation letter](/glossary/Kündigungsschreiben).
 If they receive it after the 3rd [working day](/glossary/Werktag) of the month (including Saturdays, excluding holidays), your notice period starts a month later.[^0]

-For example, if your landlord gets your cancellation letter on January 10, your notice period starts on February one, and your lease ends 3 months later, on April 30.
+For example, if your landlord gets your cancellation letter on January 10, your notice period starts on February 1, and your lease ends 3 months later, on April 30.

 You can't end a fixed-term lease early.
 If you signed a 1-year lease, you must stay 1 year.[^45] [Many fixed-term leases are invalid](/guides/housing-scams#short-term-leases), so you can sometimes end them with a 3 month notice.

 ### End your lease sooner

-Ask your landlord if you can move out earlier.
-They sometimes let you end your lease sooner if you find another tenant, or if you give them an extra month of rent.[^31]
+You can negotiate a shorter [notice period](/glossary/Kündigungsfrist) with your landlord.
+They might let you move out sooner if you find another tenant, or if you pay an extra month of rent.[^31] You can sign a lease termination agreement (*Mietaufhebungsvertrag*) to confirm this.

 If your landlord refuses to end your lease sooner, you must pay rent until the end of your [notice period](/glossary/Kündigungsfrist).[^32]